Kyoto Aquarium Report – 7 attractions of Kyoto Aquarium

 Everyone who goes to the Kyoto Aquarium wants to watch the dolphins and their show at the Dolphin Stadium which is held twice a day.

-The performance is quite unique, planned and created by Avex, who have four stages that six dolphins and staff perform on.
+The performance is unique, planned and created by Avex, who have four stages that six dolphins and staff perform on.

 Common bottlenose dolphins are very curious, so if you approach the side of the pool, you might just get to meet a dolphin face-to-face.